usnistgov/FIPS201/_FIPS201/frontend.md

-For signatures created before October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv- contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
-The content signing certificate shall also include an extended key usage (extKeyUsage) extension asserting id-PIV- content-signing.
+For signatures created before October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
+The content signing certificate shall also include an extended key usage (extKeyUsage) extension asserting id-PIV-content-signing.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) shall not be expired.